HadrienG2/3photons-julia/Porting_Notes.md

       would benefit from a recursive mode, and profiling tools would benefit from a deep user interface rework.

-So overall...

-- I think that Julia lives up well to its promise of providing much better performance than Python given equal development effort, but not to its promise of being competitive with "static" languages on the performance front to the point of making use of said languages unnecessary.
+So overall, my impression from this little porting exercise is that Julia lives up well to its promise of providing much better performance than Python given equal development effort, but not to its promise of being competitive with "static" languages to the point of making use of said languages unnecessary:

 - I can see why someone would use Julia over Python in interactive use cases like notebooks and REPL, but the language manual and ecosystem documentation need to improve significantly before I can personally recommend the language